expo/expo/docs/versions/v13.0.0/guides/configuration.md

 `exp.json` is your go-to place for configuring parts of your app that don't belong in code.
 It is located at the root of your project next to your `package.json`.
 The following is a full list of properties available to you.

 -   `name`
     **Required**.
-The name of your app as it appears both within Exponent and on your home screen as a standalone app.
+The name of your app as it appears both within Expo and on your home screen as a standalone app.

 -   `description`
     A short description of what your app is and why it is great.